 One particularly tragic incident took place on the evening of 24th January 1943.
 Sunderland ‘flying-boat’ MK111 DV of 246 Squadron was returning to Bowmore from patrol over the north Atlantic.
 Weather conditions took a turn for the worse and an order was sent to divert the plane to Oban.
 Due to a communication fault however, the order went unheeded and the plane attempted to land, as originally planned, on Loch Indaal.
 Exactly what happened is unclear but the plane undershot the Loch and crashed into the coast at Blackrock.
 11 of the 12 crew walked away from the crash only to realise that the rear gunner was still trapped in the turret.
 8 men returned to free him but upon their arrival, the depth charges onboard detonated, killing the gunner and all 8 of his rescuers.
 Only the injured captain and two wounded men, left a safe distance away, survived the ordeal.

 This is but one of so many tragic stories from those darkest of times.
 Peace (of a sort) would return to the world in 1945 and distillation recommenced at Bowmore shortly after.

-In 1963, the distillery was bought by one Stanley P. Morrison who went on to create Morrison Bowmore Ltd which in turn was acquired by Japanese owned Beam-Suntory in 2014.
-Today their core range comprises of a Non Age Statement ‘Small Batch’, a 12 Year Old, the 15 Year Old ‘Darkest’, an 18 Year Old and a 25 Year Old.
+In 1963, the distillery was bought by Stanley P. Morrison who went on to create Morrison Bowmore Ltd, which in turn was acquired by Japanese distiller Suntory.
+Today the core range comprises of a No Age Statement ‘Small Batch’, a 12 Year Old, 15 Year Old ‘Darkest’, 18 Year Old and 25 Year Old expressions.